-If you can stay awake long enough, I'm going to tell you a bedtime story- filled with intrigue and suspense, wealth and betrayal, and some pretty sheets.
+I am going to tell you a bedtime story (if you can stay awake long enough) filled with intrigue and suspense, wealth and betrayal-- and some pretty sheets.

-There are many types of cotton grown in the world, but Extra Long Staple cotton, abbreviated ELS, is a luxury fiber that is universally revered for its smooth strength, superior softness, beautiful silken luster and exceptional durability.
+There are many varieties of cotton grown in the world, but Extra Long Staple cotton, abbreviated ELS, is a luxury fiber that is universally revered for its smooth strength, superior softness, beautiful silken luster and exceptional durability.
 ELS cotton fibers are the longest cotton fibers at an inch and three-eighths or longer.

-Because it has longer, silkier fibers, ELS cotton absorbs and retains vibrant colors better than short staple cotton, and many other fibers as well.
+Due to these longer, silkier fibers, ELS cotton absorbs and retains vibrant colors beautifully.
+Much better than short staple cotton and many other natural fibers.

-"Pima" is a generic term for the Extra Long Staple (ELS) cotton which is grown in the U.S., Peru, Israel, and Australia.
+"Pima" is the generic term for the Extra Long Staple (ELS) cotton which is grown in the U.S., Peru, Israel, and Australia.
 Pima accounts for about 3% of the cotton grown in the United States.

-Pima is expensive for farmers to produce than short-staple cotton varieties, and therefore more expensive for manufacturers to buy wholesale.
-Here's the intrigue- Manufacturers wanted the profits from selling Pima products, but pricing them competitively means lower profit margins.
+Pima is more expensive for farmers to produce than short-staple cotton varieties, and therefore more expensive for manufacturers to buy wholesale.
+Here's the intrigue- Manufacturers wanted the profits from selling silky ELS Pima products, but pricing them competitively meant lower profit margins.

 |Nancy Boszhardt, Designer|

-So, unfortunately, as is often the case with laws designed to protect American consumers, short-sighted manufacturers lobbied to loosen them.
+So, unfortunately, as is often the case with laws designed to protect American consumers, manufacturers successfully lobbied to loosen them.

-The result was that gorgeous United States Pima began to get a bad reputation for quality, because lawmakers allowed labels to say "Pima Cotton" (and consumers thought that was what they were buying) when in reality, the product might only contain 60% Pima and the rest short-staple cotton.
+The result was that gorgeous United States Pima began to get a bad reputation for quality, because manufacturers were allowed to put "Pima Cotton" on labels, (and consumers, understandably, thought that is what they were getting) when the product might contain only 60% Pima cotton, and the rest regular short-staple cotton.